OSuwaidi/utilities/handbook/Git Commands.md

 <u>To switch into a different branch (which will consequently update your CWD and its files)</u>:<br>
 `$ git checkout <branch_name>`<br>
-(adding the `-b` option after the `checkout` keyword in the command will create a *new* branch with that name if the branch doesn't already exist in the repo)

 <u>To push all changes from your local repository to the remote repository</u>:<br>
 `$ git push -u origin main`<br>